 Population estimate in 1958 = P1950 + 7,305,690 = 33,096,707.
 This is Arithmetic Interpolation.

-Difference between Component Method and Mathematical Method
+Difference between Component Method and Mathematical Method of population projection

 Demographers make use of a wide variety of techniques for preparing population estimates and projections.
 Most detailed methods for getting estimates and projections treat each of the major components of population change separately and are referred to as Component Method.